-- The UK has many potential uses for its land, from farming to energy production, nature restoration and housing. - There is a House of Lords Committee on Land Use in England, however the ongoing debate around food security has shown the need for a government led Land Use Framework. - The UK government committed to creating a 2023 Land Use Framework for England in its Food Strategy white paper, published in June. - There have been some calls to restrict solar on agricultural land for the benefit of food security, however solar barely uses any land (1400ha, 0.04% of BMV farmland) and only reduces yields 7% when combining farming with solar.
+• The UK has many potential uses for its land, from farming to energy production, nature restoration and housing.

-• Golf courses are 270,000ha in England, 193x more land than solar.
+- The UK government committed to creating a 2023 Land Use Framework for England in its Food Strategy white paper, expected to be published in June. - The UK Government recently committed to not restrict the land grades that solar can be built on.
+This makes sense since solar barely uses any land (1400ha, 0.04% of BMV farmland) and only reduces yields 7% when combining farming with solar. - Golf courses are 270,000ha in England, 193x more land than solar.